caddy-dns/alidns/README.md

 Alibaba Cloud DNS (AliDNS) module for Caddy
 ===========================

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
-It can be used to manage DNS records with Alibaba Cloud (as is Aliyun or ALIYUN) accounts.
+It can be used to manage DNS records with Alibaba Cloud (as is Aliyun,aliyun or ALIYUN) accounts.

 ## Caddy module name